hasherezade/pe_to_shellcode/README.md

 # pe_to_shellcode
-Converts PE so that it can be then injected just like a normal shellcode.
+Converts PE so that it can be then injected just like a normal shellcode.<br/>
+WARNING: currently only 32 bit PE files are supported.

 Clone:
 -